valerii-martell/Parallel-Programming/README.md

 1. Thread/Process Synchronization Problem
 2. Mutual Exclusion Problem

-**Applied tasks, the parallel implementation of which was implemented:**
+**Applied tasks, the parallel implementation of which is implemented:**
 1. Vector-matrix arithmetic operations
 2. Search for minimum / maximum
 3. Merge sort